CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 So sensitive information files should not be edited directly on a redistributable.
 Instead, the final version of the file should be copied to a volume that has been erased before and after use before it is discarded, according to OPS.1.2.3.M8 Physical Disk Erase.

 In addition, special features of the file system used must be taken into account.
 The Windows file system NTFS, for example, stores the contents of very small files (up to about 700 bytes) directly in the NTFS management structure, the so-called Master File Table (MFT).
 Files of this size are often configuration settings or meta-information.
-If these files grow later, the original content in the MFT may be preserved.
+If these files grow later, the original contents in the MFT may be preserved.
 In addition, NTFS may store information in Alternate Data Streams (ADS) that are not directly visible.
 In the case of sensitive information, disclosure is normally undesirable.
 ADS can be viewed and removed with special tools, or the file can be copied to a file system that does not support ADS (such as FAT32 or exFAT).

 ** Hidden text / comments **

 A file can contain text passages formatted as "hidden" or "hidden".
 Some programs also offer the ability to add comments that are hidden on the printout and often on the screen.
-Such passages may contain remarks that are not intended for the recipient.
+Such passages may contain comments that are not intended for the recipient.
 Therefore, additional information must be deleted in files before being passed on to external users.

 ** revision marks **